thomas-jac/Monet2Photo-CycleGAN/README.md

 # Monet2Photo-CycleGAN
-A PyTorch implementation of the CycleGAN model for image translation
+This is a PyTorch implementation of the CycleGAN model for image translation between the domains of monet like paintings and photographs.
+The details of the network architechture and training are in the paper in the references section.
+I wasn't able to train my model to the recommended 200 epochs due to the large training time of a few days and the unavailability of a free GPU for that duration.